insomnimus/ps-dotenv/readme.md

 -	Option to turn the module on and off on the fly.
 -	Option to add/remove custom filenames for auto sourcing of env files.

+## Use Case
+This module aims to provide the same functionality as [direnv](https://direnv.net/).

+Add `Update-Dotenv` in your `Prompt` function and as you navigate directories, Dotenv will source the appropriate env files in the current directory and its parents.

 ## Performance
 The parsing of the env files is done in `C#` with a hand-written parser.